 Austinites for Geographic Representation applauds the proposed final council member maps issued by Austin’s Independent Citizens Redistricting Commission.
 The citizen volunteers of the ICRC performed admirably and took a giant step toward the fair geographic representation Austin voters approved in 2012.

 Citizens Districting 10-1 (a.k.a.
-“Prop 3″) established an Independent Citizens Redistricting Commission (“ICRC”) to draw the maps for Austin’s 10 new city council districts.
-The commission will have 14 citizens volunteer members.
-Politicians, consultants, and paid operatives are specifically prevented from serving.
+“Prop 3″) is up and running.
+The Independent Citizens Redistricting Commission (“ICRC”) has completed the maps for Austin’s 10 new city council districts.
+The commissioners were all citizens volunteers - politicians, consultants, and paid operatives could not serve.

 How we’ll help: Austinites for Geographic Representation (AGR), the grassroots coalition behind Proposition 3, announced formation of a citizens committee to help assure Austin’s 2014 elections are held as mandated by Prop 3.
 The “AGR CD10-1 Advisory Committee” will advise and assist city council in properly and effectively implementing the Citizens Districting 10-1 election system, which Austinites passed as Prop 3.

 WHAT: CD10-1, The Citizens’ Plan: Citizens Districting 10-1 (a.k.a.
 “Prop 3″) is backed by Austin’s largest and most diverse grassroots political coalition, was defined in an open process with input from hundreds of Austinites, is endorsed by 30 diverse Austin organizations, and was put on the ballot by more than 30,000 citizen signatures.